SashaBausheva/tictactoe-api/docs/game.md

 }
 ```

-If the `over` query parameter is specified the results will be restricted
- accordingly.

 If there are no games associated with the user, the response body will contain
  an empty games array, e.g.: